Islamic honorifics: Criticism of abbreviations

 Send blessings on him and salute him with a (becoming) salutation."

-And that (writing it in abbreviated form) does not serve that purpose and is devoid of the virtue of writing "salla Allaahu 'alayhi wa salaam (May Allah send prayers and peace upon him)" in full.
+And that (writing it in abbreviated form) does not serve that purpose and is devoid of the virtue of writing "salla Allaahu 'alayhi wa sallam (May Allah send prayers and peace upon him)" in full.
 Moreover the reader may not take notice of it and may not understand what is meant by it.
 It should also be noted that the symbol used for it is regarded as disapproved by the scholars, who warned against it.

+Official religious bodies such as Egypt’s Dar al-Iftaa and Jordan’s General Iftaa’ Department have also discouraged the use of abbreviations.
+Egypt’s Dar al-Iftaa classifies the use of abbreviations as a 'prohibited matter' according to scholars, viewing it as a sign of laziness to obtain rewards and rudeness toward Muhammad.
+Similarly, Jordan’s Iftaa’ Department states that while abbreviations should be avoided in writing, if they are used in a case of necessity, the practitioner must still pronounce the full blessing verbally.